 “I think of Nashville as a very natural place.
 We’re easy going, we are ourselves.
 There isn’t a lot of preening or trying to impress.
 So it’s an easy place to just be and that is a good state from which to write.” —Ann Patchett, author of State of Wonder

 An unfortunate side effect of the extraordinary attention Parnassus’s opening received was that it crowded out talk of our city’s truly great options when it comes to used books.
 Any book lover knows there’s no serendipity quite like used-book shopping, so be sure to wander into Hillsboro Village’s BookManBookWoman (1713 Twenty-First Avenue South).
 The store is owned by husband and wife team Larry and Saralee Woods.
 Larry started the place as a way to slough off some of his colossal collection, and it’s impossible not to find treasures up and down its narrow aisles.
 The store also dedicates a portion of its space to newly published works and occasionally hosts author events.
-Note: If you’re duly inspired by your purchases and feel like grabbing a cup of coffee and starting your own novel, trot across the street to Fido (1812 Twenty-First Avenue South), where the food’s fabulous and laptop loungers abound; or, if your visual cortex needs stimulating, check out Zeitgeist (1819 Twenty-First Avenue South) on the corner to get a quick taste of the city’s local art scene.
+Note: If you’re duly inspired by your purchases and feel like grabbing a cup of coffee and starting your own novel, trot across the street to Fido (1812 Twenty-First Avenue South), where the food’s fabulous and laptop loungers abound; or, if your visual cortex needs stimulating, check out Zeitgeist (516 Hagan Street #100) to get a quick taste of the city’s local art scene.

-If Tennessee or Southern history is your thing, Elder’s Bookstore (2115 Elliston Place) has everything from eighteenth- and nineteenth-century maps to first-edition Civil War testimonials and original manuscripts, not to mention a terrific collection of modern Southern literature.
+If Tennessee or Southern history is your thing, Elder’s Bookstore (101 White Bridge Road) has everything from eighteenth- and nineteenth-century maps to first-edition Civil War testimonials and original manuscripts, not to mention a terrific collection of modern Southern literature.
 A primary-source paradise, it’s also one of Nashville’s oldest establishments, opened by Charles Elder in 1930, and now run by his son Randy.

 Finally, for sheer selection, organization, and quality, nothing beats McKay’s Used Books, CDs, Movies, and More (636 Old Hickory Boulevard), which just moved to its new location and is a true browser’s paradise.
 In terms of sheer scale, it’s the closest thing to New York City’s Strand Nashville has.